Stowell-Lab/SkillCenter-LMS/README.md

 * Required lists & libraries are created (see SharePoint Provisioning).

 **Steps:**
-1. Locate the solution zip file (e.g., `SkillsCenterLMS_unmanaged_vX.Y.Z.zip`) included in this package.
+1. Locate the solution zip file included in this package.
+[Download v1.0.0 Release](https://github.com/Stowell-Lab/SkillCenter-LMS/releases/tag/v1.0.0)
 2. Go to **make.powerapps.com** → **Solutions** → **Import**.
 3. Select the solution zip file.
 4. On **Connections**, sign in / select existing until you see green checks.